open-telemetry/opentelemetry-specification/specification/common/README.md

 that individual attribute value being exported using a streaming wire protocol.
 In such cases the enforcement of uniqueness will likely be the responsibility of the recipient of this data.

+An Attribute Collection does not infer a hierarchy or `nested` collection of Attributes, it represents a single flat definition which MAY be represented logically as an array, list, set or map as `nested` Attributes support is provided by the Attribute Value.